 - Review: Nutritional requirements and dietary advice targeted for pregnant and breastfeeding women (2011)

 Discretionary Foods and Drinks Review

-NHMRC has recently been engaged through the Australian Government Department of Health to conduct a review of the current evidence on the understanding and use of the term ‘discretionary foods and drinks’.
+NHMRC was engaged through the Australian Government Department of Health to conduct a review of the current evidence on the understanding and use of the term ‘discretionary foods and drinks’.

 Dietary patterns characterised by excess dietary saturated fat, sodium, added sugars and alcohol are associated with increased health risk.
-This work will review the evidence on the way in which unhealthy (discretionary) foods and drinks are classified and explained in key government and non-government nutrition resources, including NHMRC’s 2013 Australian Dietary Guidelines (ADGs).
+This work will review the evidence on the way in which discretionary (unhealthy) foods and drinks are classified and explained in key government and non-government nutrition resources, including NHMRC’s 2013 Australian Dietary Guidelines (ADGs).